HL7NZ/nes-ig/input/pagecontent/index.md

 This guide uses artifacts from [New Zealand Base Implementation Guide.](https://fhir.org.nz/ig/base/index.html)

-The guide also defines the messages required to send an enrolment nomination request to PMS systems to providers
+The guide also defines the messages required to send an enrolment nomination request to health providers

 ### Organization of the Guide